 - Climate change (threat & opportunity)

-Facebook Inc. has the opportunity to enhance its social media business sustainability condition to satisfy concerns regarding the natural environment.
+Facebook Inc. has the opportunity to enhance its social media business sustainability to satisfy concerns regarding the natural environment.
 Also, the company can implement better waste disposal policies and standards for its corporate operations.
 Such effort can address the increasing complexity of waste disposal standards, especially in Western countries.
-Facebook faces the threat of climate change, which could prompt the company to transfer its servers and other equipment to another location in the future.
-Based on the external factors in this element of the PESTEL/PESTLE analysis of Facebook Inc., the organization must continue improving its corporate social responsibility standards and policies.
+Facebook faces the threat of climate change, which could prompt the business to transfer its servers and other equipment to another location in the future.
+Improving Facebook Inc.’s corporate social responsibility standing can help address the external factors shown in this element of the PESTEL/PESTLE analysis.

 Laws impose requirements and limits on Facebook’s business.
 This element of the PESTEL/PESTLE Analysis covers the effects of legal systems and regulations on firms’ remote or macro-environment.
 The legal external factors notable in Facebook’s case are as follows: